angel-dart/admin/README.md

 # spectra
-A secure CMS for Dart, powered by the Angel framework.
+A secure admin system the Angel framework.
+This plug-in is still very early in the development stage, and should not be used yet.